 A.6.1 General Info (Section 6.1) Name Common and formal name of the connectivity technology.
 DDS (Data Distribution Service) Contacts Responsible standards development organization (SDO), task group or author(s), respective companies and email addresses.
 Object Management Group (OMG) Description Short synopsis of the technology.
 DDS is a connectivity framework for Industrial IoT.
 It enables network interoperability for connected machines, enterprise systems and mobile devices.
 It provides scalability, performance, and Quality of Service required to support IoT applications.
-DDS can be deployed in platforms ranging from Iow-footprint devices to the Cloud and supports efficient bandwidth usage as well as agile orchestration of system components.
+DDS can be deployed in platforms ranging from low-footprint devices to the Cloud and supports efficient bandwidth usage as well as agile orchestration of system components.
 It provides a global data space for analytics and enables flexible real-time system integration.
 Application Application domains targeted by the connectivity technology.
 Domain(s) DDS is suitable for both the Industrial Internet of Things (IIoT) and large-scale Consumer IoT applications.
 DDS specifically targets the IIoT application domains, including transportation, energy, healthcare, industrial automation, simulation & test, smart cities, military and aerospace.
 Dependencies Possible commonalities with or reliance on other connectivity elements.
-Connectivity transport options include: UDP/IP (optional: DTLS) TCP/IP (optional: TLS) in progress References Website 1 and other useful links to the technology.
+Connectivity transport options include: UDP/IP (optional: DTLS) TCP/IP (optional: TLS) in progress References Website and other useful links to the technology.

-1 See [OMG-DDS]
+&lt;sup>1 See [OMG-DDS]

-A.6.2 Business View vpoint A.6.2.2 Pedigree (Section 6.2.2) Describe the derivation, origin or history of the system.
+A.6.2 Business Viev vpoint A.6.2 Business View A.6.2.2 Pedigree (Section 6.2.2) Describe the derivation, origin or history of the system.
 The objective is to understand the brief evolutionary context of this technology.
 DDS was designed for real-time, scalable, continuously available, peer-to-peer real-world systems.
 A few proprietary DDS systems had been available for several years.
 Starting in 2001, there was a focused industry effort to create an open standard under the auspices of the OMG, resulting in Version 1.0 in 2004.
 Since then DDS has grown into a family of specifications.
 The essential specifications include: DDS v1.4 (2015)-defines a data-centric publish-subscribe model for distributed application communication and integration.
-DDSI-RTPS v2.2 (2014)-defines the Real-time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol.
-DDS-XTypes v1.1 (2014)-defines Extensible and DynamicTopic Data Types for DDS DDS-RPC v1.0 (2016) - defines a distributed services framework providing language-independent service definition and service/remote procedure invocation using DDS.
+DDS Interoperability Wire Protocol.
+DDS-RPC v1.2 (2014)-defines Extensible and DynamicTopic Data Types for DDS DDS Interoperability Wire Protocol.
+DDS-RPC v1.0 (2016) - defines a distributed services framework providing language-independent service definition and service/remote procedure invocation using DDS.
 Supports automatic discovery, synchronous and asynchronous invocations, and QoS.
-DDS-Security v1.0 (2016) - defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
-UML Profile 2008 DDS for 2009 DDS 2010 DDS-STD-C++ 2012 DDS-WEB 2013 DDS 2014 DDS-RPC 2014 App DDS Spec 2004 DDS Unplementation DDS Interoperability 2006 DDS Databus DDS applicability.
-The full list of the DDS family of specifications can be found at website 1 .
-Multiple independent DDS implementations are available, including both open-source and commercial.
-A.6.2.3 Variants (Section 6.2.3) Describe the options and variants from the original generic description of the technology.
-None.
+DDS-Security v1.0 (2016)-defines the Security Model and Service Plugin Interface (SPI) architecture for compliant DDS implementations.
+UNL Profile 2008 DS tor 2009 DS are 2010 DS structure 2012 DS well 2013 DS are 2014 DS security App App App App App DD s D s (Section 6.2.3) None.
 Implementations may differ in their support and coverage of the DDS specifications or compliance profiles.

-1 See [OMG-DDSSTD]
+&lt;sup>1 See [OMG-DDSSTD]